-- 8 (1) In this section: - "day care costs" means the difference between a student's actual day care costs and the maximum amount of child care subsidy that is available under the Child Care Subsidy Act to a family unit matching the student's family unit; - "education costs", in relation to a student and a program of studies, means the costs, including the costs of tuition, student fees, books, equipment, supplies and transportation, that, in the opinion of the minister, are reasonably required for the student to participate in the program of studies. - (2) The minister may authorize an exemption for a student described in subsection (3) up to the sum of the student's education costs and day care costs, for a period of study, from the total amount of the following received by the student for the period of study: - (a) a training allowance; - (b) student financial assistance;
+- 8 (1) In this section: - "day care costs" means the difference between a student's actual day care costs and the maximum amount of child care subsidy that is available under the Child Care Subsidy Act to a family unit matching the student's family unit; - "education costs", in relation to a student and a program of studies, means the costs, including the costs of tuition, student fees, books, equipment, supplies and transportation, that, in the opinion of the minister, are reasonably required for the student to participate in the program of studies.

-- (c) student grants, bursaries and scholarships; - (d) disbursements from a registered education savings plan. - (3) An exemption under subsection (2) may be authorized in respect of a student who is - (a) a dependent child enrolled as a student in either a funded or an unfunded program of studies, - (b) an applicant or a recipient enrolled - (i) as a part-time student in an unfunded program of studies, or - (ii) with the prior approval of the minister, as a full-time student in an unfunded program of studies, or - (c) a person in a category listed in section 29 (4) [consequences of failing to meet employment-related obligations] of this regulation enrolled as a part-time student in a funded program of studies. - (4) The minister may authorize an exemption for a student described in subsection (5) up to the sum of the student's education costs and day care costs, for a period of study, from the total amount of the following received by the student for the period of study: - (a) a training allowance; - (b) student grants, bursaries and scholarships, except student grants, bursaries and scholarships provided under the Canada Student Financial Assistance Act; - (c) disbursements from a registered education savings plan. - (5) An exemption under subsection (4) may be authorized in respect of a student who is - (a) a recipient enrolled as a part-time student in a funded program of studies, or - (b) described in section 16 (1.1) [effect of family unit including full-time student] of this regulation.
+- "education related living costs", in relation to a student and a program of studies, means the costs, other than education costs, including the costs of food, shelter, clothing, utilities and other living expenses, that, in the opinion of the minister, are reasonably required for the student to participate in the program of studies. - (2) The minister may authorize an exemption for a student described in subsection (3) up to the sum of the student's education costs and day care costs, for a period of study, from the total amount of the following received by the student for the period of study: - (a) a training allowance; - (b) student financial assistance; - (c) student grants, bursaries and scholarships; - (d) disbursements from a registered education savings plan. - (3) An exemption under subsection (2) may be authorized in respect of a student who is - (a) a dependent child enrolled as a student in either a funded or an unfunded program of studies, - (b) an applicant or a recipient enrolled - (i) as a part-time student in an unfunded program of studies, or - (ii) with the prior approval of the minister, as a full-time student in an unfunded program of studies, or - (c) a person in a category listed in section 29 (4) [consequences of failing to meet employment-related obligations] of this regulation enrolled as a part-time student in a funded program of studies. - (4) The minister may authorize an exemption for a student who is a recipient enrolled as a part-time student in a funded program of studies up to the sum of the student's education costs and day care costs, for a period of study, from the total amount of the following received by the student for the period of study: - (a) a training allowance; - (b) student grants, bursaries and scholarships, except student grants, bursaries and scholarships provided under the Canada Student Financial Assistance Act; - (c) disbursements from a registered education savings plan. - (5) The minister may authorize an exemption for a student who is described in section 16 (1.1) [effect of family unit including full-time student] of this regulation up to the sum of the student's education costs, education related living costs and day care costs, for a period of study, from the total amount of the following received by the student for the period of study: - (a) a training allowance;